andresjesse/simple-firestore-hooks/Readme.md

 3. In your firebase app, create a Web App and copy `firebaseConfig` object to `config/firebaseConfig.ts`.

+4. Install firebase library:

+- For expo apps: `npx expo install firebase`

+- For web apps (react js): `yarn add firebase`

-4. Check usage details for each hook in the sequence:
+5. Check usage details for each hook in the sequence:

 - [`useFirebase`](#the-useFirebase-hook)
 - [`useAuth`](#the-useAuth-hook)